 As at 31 March 2014 the Valuation Joint Board has Debtors of £80k and Creditors of £198k.
 There is no provision for bad debts.
-The transactions entered into do not give rise to any market, liquidity or credit risk.
+The transactions entered into do not give rise to any market or liquidity risk and credit risk is considered low.